February 2, 2023

 Thinking About Your Niche and Types of FECs

-If you’ve got a specific idea – an indoor mini-golf course with a virtual driving range and a restaurant – you need to ensure there aren’t any similar businesses in your area.
+If you’ve got a specific idea – an indoor mini-golf course with a virtual driving range and a restaurant – you must ensure no similar businesses in your area.
 It would help if you also considered who your target demographic is against the demographics for your chosen location.
 Many entertainment options exist, from trampoline parks to virtual reality, laser tag, and axe-throwing.
-Understanding your target audience and opening the right business in the right area is key to any FECs success.
+Understanding your target audience and opening the right business in the right area is critical to any FEC’s success.

 Thinking About Location